 Dr. Morrey is past chairman of the board of trustees of the Journal of Bone and Joint Surgery and the Journal of Shoulder and Elbow Surgery.

 He is a Fulbright Scholar and has authored four textbooks and over 300 peer-reviewed articles.

 Richard J. Umbdenstock

-Mr. Umbdenstock became president and chief executive officer of the American Hospital Association (AHA) on January 1, 2007, retiring in 2015.
-Previously, he was the elected AHA Board Chair in 2006.
-The AHA leads, represents, and serves more than 43,00 individual members, including 5,000 member hospitals, health systems, and other health care organizations.
+Mr. Umbdenstock served as President & CEO of the American Hospital Association (AHA) from January 1, 2007 until his retirement in 2015.
+He was the elected AHA Board Chair in 2006 and received the AHA Distinguished Service Award in 2017.
+The AHA leads, represents, and serves more than 43,000 individual members, including 5,000 member hospitals, health systems, and other health care organizations.